huerta-eric/FinOps-Learning/README.md

 # FinOps-Learning
-Repo for FinOps programming exercises
+Repo for FinOps programming exercises and videos.